ErrorNull0/survival_story/README.md

 For keyboard input control, it is recommended to set **Aux1** to `Left SHIFT`, **Sneak** to `Left Ctrl`, and **Inventory** to `TAB`.

-For testing purposes, you start with three admin tools in your inventory: the `stats wand`, `item spawner`, and `teleporter`.
-While wielding it, hold down the Aux1 key and press the primary action button to activate it.
+For testing purposes, you start with four admin tools in your inventory: the `stats wand`, `item spawner`, `weather wand`, and `teleporter`.
+While wielding an admin tool, hold down the Aux1 key and press the primary action button to activate it.

-The `stats wand` allows you to manually manipulate any of your player stats - health, thirst, hunger, immunity, or santiy.
+The `stats wand` allows you to manually manipulate any of your player stats - health, thirst, hunger, alertness, hygiene, comfort, immunity, sanity, happiness, breath, stamina, experience, and weight.

 The `item spawner` allows you to spawn at your feet any of the custom made items in the game, as well as a few of the default items for testing.

+The `weather spawner` allows you temporarily modify the value ranges for air temperature, humidity, and wind of the current biome you are in.
+The biome's current air temperature and humidity will respond to your changes right away.
+In contrast, the current wind speed is updated every 10 - 60 seconds.
+Any changes are lost after game restart.

 The `teleporter` allows you to quickly teleport 100 meters ahead of you or toward either side.